AlyceBrady/ramp/installation/Application_Ini.md

         cat ramp_basics.ini ramp_defaults.ini rampDemo.ini >application.ini

-To create an `application.ini` file to supply configuration information for the Ramp Demo, the Smart Demo, and production, testing, and staging environments for Smart, include the contents of `ramp_basics.ini`, `ramp_defaults.ini`, `rampDemo.ini`, `smart_defaults.ini`, `smartDemo.ini`, and `smartApplicationTemplate.ini`.
+To create an `application.ini` file to supply configuration information for the Ramp Demo, the Smart Demo, and development, production, testing, or staging environments for Smart, include the contents of `ramp_basics.ini`, `ramp_defaults.ini`, `rampDemo.ini`, `smart_defaults.ini`, `smartDemo.ini`, and `smartApplicationTemplate.ini`.